jjNford/chrome-ex-oauth2/README.md

 	}
 	```

- Also make sure to give Web Accesible Resources permissions to your 'libs' folders.
+ Also make sure to give "Web Accesible Resources" permissions to your 'libs' folders.
 The extension would need explicit access to this folder after adding the library.

 	```text
 	{